 Center for Cancer Genomics (CCG)

 CCG and the offices it oversees-The Cancer Genome Atlas (TCGA) and the Office of Cancer Genomics (OCG)-manage multiple programs.
 These offices serve to advance CCG's goal of ushering in a modern era of diagnosis, treatment, and prevention based on the study of genomes.
-CCG programs and collaborations generate cancer genomic and clinical data, and make these data available for widespread use by the research community.
+CCG programs and collaborations generate cancer genomic and clinical data, and make this data available for widespread use by the research community.

 CCG established the NCI Genomic Data Commons (GDC) to provide the cancer research community with a data service supporting the receipt, quality control, integration, storage, and redistribution of standardized cancer genomic data sets derived from cancer studies.